 If an appeal is not approved, the student will not be eligible to receive financial aid.
 Students may reestablish eligibility by meeting the satisfactory academic progress standards on their own for a future evaluation.
-A student may also submit a new appeal, but only after demonstrating success by completing a minimum of three credits that are required for their program, with a minimum 2.0 GPA and paying for said coursework on their own.
+A student may also submit a new appeal, but only after demonstrating success.
+Academic success may include, but is not limited to, completing a minimum of three credits that are required for their program, with a minimum 2.0 GPA and paying for said coursework on their own.
 After completion of that semester, the student can submit a new appeal request form for reconsideration by the appeal committee which demonstrates successful achievement and new circumstances.